Just-Jojo/JojoCogs/README.md

 3. Test your changes (really rather not merge broken code)
 4. Make a pull request with the changes listed

-## Supporting the project
-To those of you who want to support this project, firstly thanks!
-You can support by providing code (see Pull Requests above) or by sending a few dollars on [Patreon](https://patreon.com/justjojo)

-Thanks!

 ## Extra thanks to...
 - JJW for kickstarting my interest in discord bots
 - Kreusada for helping me figure stuff out